A guide to backpack weights based on your body weight

-I am 6’1 tall and weigh 85kg I do not smoke (anything) nor drink alcohol.
+I am 6’1 tall and weigh 85 kg, I do not smoke nor drink alcohol.
 I am not overweight and stay in good physical condition.
 I work out daily & carry a pack several times a week as part of the workout.
 I do most all of my packing in the hills and mountains where significant elevation gains are routine and weather conditions run the gamut.

-One of the factors that I considered when pursuing the optimum pack weight was % of pack weight to body weight.
+One of the factors that I considered when pursuing the optimum pack weight was the ratio (%) between pack weight and body weight.
 My 7-day pack is 1/6 (16.4%) of my body weight.
 That was my goal for a 7-day pack – 1/6 bodyweight.

-Over the years, I’ve heard that 1/4 of a person’s body weight is an optimum pack weight and even 1/3 is okay, if you’re in good shape!
+Over the years, I’ve heard that 1/4 of a person’s body weight is an optimum pack weight and even 1/3 is correct if you’re in good shape.
 In recent years, I’ve been aiming at 1/5 to 1/7 of my body weight.
 Currently, for 3-season mountain travel, I’m very happy in the 1/6 range.
-In the Winter, I add more food, more clothes, a beefier sleeping bag, extra sleeping mat, more fuel, heavier stove, heavier boots, and so on.
-In Winter, my pack weight is more in the range of 1/5 to 1/4 of body weight.
+In winter, I add more food and clothes, a beefier sleeping bag, an extra sleeping mat, more fuel, a heavier stove, and heavier boots.
+In winter, my pack weight is closer to the range of 1/5 to 1/4 of body weight.

-The main point is to figure out for yourself what is optimum – (and the pack weight to body weight ratio is just one factor to consider).
+The main point is to figure out what is optimum for you (the pack weight to body weight ratio is an important factor to consider).

 The big take away ‘ounces count’